top of page

 Residential

-Our residential has already been booked (March 2026) to Laches Wood.
+Our residential is booked (March 2026) to Laches Wood.
 We can take the entire year group at the same time, which will allow the children to share the experience with their peers and enjoy some fantastic memories before they move on to a variety of secondary schools.
-We will share more information about this on Tuesday 16th September, in our residential and SATs parent’s meeting at 3.30pm.
+There are still some places available so please do contact us as soon as possible.
+Information will be shared with you all shortly.

 We anticipate a busy and exciting term ahead and we thank you in anticipation of your continued support.
 We look forward to working with you over the next year, to ensure your children have a pleasurable and valuable final year at Elston Hall.
 Year 6 is a very important year, and we look forward to excellent progress being made.
 If you have any concerns or worries, please arrange a time to speak to one of us, as you play a vital role in your child’s education and it really is a team effort.